Dick Tracy (1990 film): Casting

 Although Al Pacino was Beatty's first choice for the role of Alphonse "Big Boy" Caprice, Robert De Niro was under consideration.
 Michelle Pfeiffer, Kathleen Turner and Kim Basinger were too expensive to cast as Breathless Mahoney.
-Sharon Stone auditioned for the role but she was turned down.
+Sharon Stone auditioned for the role, but she was turned down.
 Madonna pursued the part of Breathless Mahoney, offering to work for scale.
 Her resulting paycheck for the film was just $35,000.
-Sean Young claims she was forced out of the role of Tess Truehart (which eventually went to Glenne Headly) after rebuffing sexual advances from Beatty.
+Sean Young claims she was forced out of the role of Tess Trueheart (which eventually went to Glenne Headly) after rebuffing sexual advances from Beatty.
 In a 1989 statement, Beatty said, "I made a mistake casting Sean Young in the part and I felt very badly about it."
-Mike Mazurki, who had appeared in Dick Tracy (1945) had a cameo.
+Mike Mazurki, who had appeared in the earlier Dick Tracy film, had a cameo appearance.
 Beatty approached Gene Hackman to do a cameo in the film, but he declined.

 Filming

-Principal photography for Dick Tracy began on February 2, 1989.
-The filmmakers considered shooting the film on-location in Chicago, but production designer Richard Sylbert believed Dick Tracy would work better using sound stages and backlots at Universal Studios in Universal City, California.
+Principal photography for Dick Tracy began February 2, 1989.
+The filmmakers considered shooting the film on location in Chicago, but production designer Richard Sylbert believed Dick Tracy would work better using sound stages and backlots at Universal Studios in Universal City, California.
 Other filming took place at Warner Bros.
 Studios in Burbank.
 In total, 53 interior and 25 exterior sets were constructed.
 Beatty, being a perfectionist, often filmed dozens of takes of every scene.

 As filming continued, Disney and Max Allan Collins conflicted over the novelization.
 The studio rejected his manuscript: "I wound up doing an eleventh hour rewrite that was more faithful to the screenplay, even while I made it much more consistent with the strip," Collins continued, "and fixed as many plot holes as I could."
-Disney did not like this version either, but accepted based on Beatty's insistence to incorporate some of Collins' writing into the shooting script, which solved the plot hole concerns.
-Through post-production dubbing, some of Collins' dialogue was also incorporated into the film.
+Disney did not like this version either, but accepted based on Beatty's insistence to incorporate some of Collins's writing into the shooting script, which solved the plot hole concerns.
+Through post-production dubbing, some of Collins's dialogue was also incorporated into the film.
 Principal photography for Dick Tracy ended in May 1989.
+The film's production also marks the last known use of the sodium vapor process (occasionally referred to as yellowscreen).

 Design

-Early in the development of Dick Tracy, Beatty decided to make the film using a palette limited to just seven colors, primarily red, green, blue and yellow—to evoke the film's comic strip origins; furthermore each of the colors was to be exactly the same shade.
-Beatty's design team included production designer Richard Sylbert, set decorator Rick Simpson, cinematographer Vittorio Storaro (whom Beatty had worked with on his previous film, Ishtar, as producer and lead actor), visual effects supervisors Michael Lloyd and Harrison Ellenshaw, prosthetic makeup designers John Caglione, Jr. and Doug Drexler, and costume designer Milena Canonero.
+Early in the development of Dick Tracy, Beatty decided to make the film using a palette limited to just seven colors—primarily red, green, blue and yellow—to evoke the film's comic strip origins.
+Furthermore, each of the colors was to be exactly the same shade.
+Beatty's design team included production designer Richard Sylbert, set decorator Rick Simpson, cinematographer Vittorio Storaro (with whom Beatty had worked on his previous film, Ishtar, as producer and lead actor), visual effects supervisors Michael Lloyd and Harrison Ellenshaw, prosthetic makeup designers John Caglione Jr. and Doug Drexler, and costume designer Milena Canonero.
 Their main intention was to stay close to Chester Gould's original drawings from the 1930s.
 Other influences came from the Art Deco movement and German Expressionism.